Hailey Van Lith: WNBA

-Chicago Sky (2025-present)
+Chicago Sky (2025–2026)

 Van Lith was selected as the 11th overall pick in the 2025 WNBA draft by the Chicago Sky.
 Before the season opener, she was listed as questionable due to an ankle injury but was later upgraded to probable.
 On May 17, 2025, Van Lith made her WNBA debut late in the fourth quarter of the Sky's 93–58 loss to the Indiana Fever, recording four points in four minutes of play.
 Her standout performance of the season came on June 15 against the Connecticut Sun, when she led the Sky with 16 points and added five rebounds, an assist and a block.
 Van Lith's rookie campaign ended prematurely as she missed the final seven games of the season due to ongoing ankle issues.
 Over the course of her debut year, she appeared in 29 games, averaging 3.5 points, 1.1 rebounds, and 1.6 assists in 12.4 minutes per game, spending much of the season coming off the bench.
 On October 9, she revealed on social media that she had undergone surgery to address her ankle injury, sharing a photo of herself in a hospital bed with her right ankle bandaged.

+On May 4, 2026, the Sky waived Van Lith.

+Connecticut Sun (2026–present)

+On May 6, 2026, the Connecticut Sun claimed Van Lith off waivers.
+In nine appearances for Connecticut, she averaged 8.1 points and 2.2 assists per game.
+On May 28, the Sun waived Van Lith.

+On May 30, 2026, Van Lith signed a developmental contract with the Sun.